 The Evolution Debates

-syllabus by Peter Sachs Collopy, University of Southern California, 2017
+📚 Peter Sachs Collopy, The Evolution Debates, syllabus, University of Southern California, January 9, 2017.

 As the evolution of life generally and humanity in particular became scientific orthodoxy in the nineteenth and twentieth centuries, scientists and other intellectuals debated what this meant.
 Some conceptions of God were compatible with evolution and others were not, for example, but the inverse was also true: certain conceptions of evolution were compatible with God and others were not.
 And at the same time, some conceptions of evolution emphasized cooperation and suggested humans would achieve the happiest lives through socialism, while others emphasized the roles of competition and “survival of the fittest” and suggested that capitalism was a better system for human achievement.
 Some theories of human evolution justified white supremacy, while others suggested racial equality.
 As a result, debates about biology were often also debates about religion and politics, and the three fields were repeatedly re-formed together.